-Once you have failed or refused a test, you have 7 days from when you are ticketed to request a hearing with the DMV to challenge the revocation.
-Since blood tests must be evaluated at a lab, you have 7 days from receiving the letter from the DMV indicating you failed a blood test.
+Under Colorado law, the DMV can revoke your driver's license if you took breath or blood test and had a BAC of 0.08 or higher within 2 hours of driving, or if you refused to take a breath or blood test altogether.
+Once you have failed or refused a test, you have 7 days from when you are arrested to request a hearing with the DMV to challenge the automatic suspension of your driver’s license.
+Since blood tests must be evaluated at a lab, you could have 7 days from receiving the letter from the DMV indicating you failed a blood test.

 The Importance of DMV Hearings

 We have handled dozens of DMV hearings and subsequent appeals.
 We have 30 years of experience and create personalized strategies for each case we handle.
 Given the harsh consequences of losing a DMV hearing, it is important to contact JBP right away.